wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-how-to-inject-custom-data.md

 ### Ubuntu Cloud Images

-In most Azure Linux images <!-- deleted by customization, --> you would edit "/etc/waagent.conf" to configure the temporary resource disk and swap file.
+In most Azure Linux images, you would edit "/etc/waagent.conf" to configure the temporary resource disk and swap file.
 See [Azure Linux Agent user guide](/documentation/articles/virtual-machines-linux-agent-user-guide) for more information.

 However, on the Ubuntu Cloud Images, you must use cloud-init to configure the resource disk (that is, the "ephemeral" disk) and swap partition.
 See the following page on the Ubuntu wiki for more details: [AzureSwapPartitions](https://wiki.ubuntu.com/AzureSwapPartitions).